potatolain/nesnet/README.md

 ## What hardware do I need?

 First off, you need an original NES console.
 I can't verify that this will work with anything aside from original hardware.
-This library is extremely time sensitive in nature, so a clone console risks changing that, which would be catastrophic.
+This library is extremely time sensitive in nature, so anything else might risk changing timings and breaking things.
 Don't worry, you won't be making any changes to the NES hardware!

 Next, you need some way to run custom roms on the NES hardware.
 Something such as the